johnsonbhaskaran/Next-JS-Projects/NOTEs.md

 ## Basics

-- by default files are rendered from Server
+- by default files are rendered from Server - Server components
-- until explicitly marked `use client` in a file
+- until explicitly marked `use client` in a file - Client components

 - app/layout.jsx - entry point to the app
   - contain the app's main meta data declaration for SEO optimization